abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 was not drawn to the tendency at all.

 There was a very interesting circumstance that one of the Western monks had with Ajahn Chah.
-Ajahn Jayasaro, who is an English monk, was attending to Ajahn Chah and sitting with him, massaging his feet.
+Ajahn Jayasāro, who is an English monk, was attending to Ajahn Chah and sitting with him, massaging his feet.
 A particular monk came in who had done something wrong, had been admonished for it and was undergoing a period of penance.